 It’s pretty rare for men to get yeast infections, but it does occasionally happen.
 In men, the symptoms of a yeast infection usually include itching, irritation, and/or a rash or redness at the tip of the penis.
 If you’re experiencing any of these, it’s best to see a doctor for diagnosis and treatment.

-Treat and Prevent Yeast Infections
+Best Treatments and Ways to Prevent Yeast Infections

 The most reliable way to get yeast infection relief is with antifungal medication.
 Over the counter yeast infection treatments are easy to come by, but if this is the first time you’ve had these symptoms, you should see a doctor before trying to treat yourself.
 Yeast infections are just one of several types of vaginitis that can cause vaginal itching, and they’re the only type that will respond to antifungal treatment.
-A doctor can make a positive diagnosis, and may even prescribe an oral treatment such as Diflucan if you’d rather not use the sometimes-messy vaginal creams that you usually get with over-the-counter remedies like Monistat and Vagistat.
+A doctor can make a positive diagnosis, and may even prescribe an oral treatment such as Diflucan if you’d rather not use the sometimes-messy vaginal creams that you usually get with over-the-counter remedies like Monistat (sold at Amazon) and Vagistat.